 Microsurge Meters were specifically designed as a companion to the STETZERiZER® Filters.
 The meters measure the level of harmful electromagnetic “energy” present, and their primary use is to guide effective filter installation.

-Microsurge Meters are low-cost, robust, and easy to use by non-technical people.
-The meters were designed to measure harmonics and other high frequency “energy” present, which are the frequencies most detrimental to human health.
+The Stetzerizer Microsurge Meter is low-cost, robust, and easy to use by non-technical people.
+The meter was designed to measure low-level high frequency transients and harmonics present on electrical wiring in buildings, which are the frequencies most detrimental to human health.
 The meters effectively ignore the effects of 60 Hz power and other lower, less harmful frequencies.
 Specifically, the meter measures the average magnitude of the changing voltage as a function of time (dV/dt), which naturally emphasizes transients and other high frequency phenomena that change rapidly with time.
 The measurements of dV/dt read by the meter are defined as GS (Graham-Stetzer) units (since no standard term is available).
 The GS units are a measure of “harmful energy” which is a function of frequency, or more generally, rate of change of voltage or dV/dt.

 Using the Microsurge Meter for a Typical Home Installation

 Microsurge meters measure the levels of safe, borderline, or dangerous levels of “energy” present.
 These levels are conveniently shown on the back of the meter for reference.
-These levels have been developed through research (much of it in Russia and neighboring countries) and confirmed by experience in North America.
+These levels have been developed through research (much of it in Russia and neighboring countries) and confirmed by experience in North America and other countries worldwide.
 The levels have been adopted by the Sanitary Stations (Health Departments) of the Republic of Kazakhstan.

-Starting from points that typically have the highest readings such as the power input panel, computers, and televisions, the meter is used to measure the initial levels of GS energy, and its reduction as filters are added.
-Once the GS levels are acceptable at one location, the process should be repeated at the next location.
+Starting from points that typically have the highest readings, such as where computers and televisions are plugged in, the meter is used to measure both the initial levels of GS energy, and its reduction as filters are added.
+Once the GS levels are acceptably reduced (at least 20%) at one location, the process should be repeated at the next location.
 After the installation of the filters is complete, a final confirmation of the GS levels should be performed throughout the house.